jt-mrtn/project-2/README.md

 # Project-2
 Portfolio Website -
-This is the first website I've created.
+This is the first website I've created for a public audience.
 It is in partial fulfillment of Thinkful's Software Engineering course.